NicolasKheirallah/AlertBanner/README.md

 - **Integration of the Microsoft Graph API** within SPFx extensions for efficient data retrieval.
 - **Dynamic Configuration Management**: Utilizing JSON properties to configure alert types, enhancing flexibility and maintainability.
-- **Customizing the banner Section** of Modern SharePoint pages to provide a consistent and visible alerting mechanism.
+- **Direct content display within the banner** of Modern SharePoint pages to provide a consistent and visible alerting mechanism.
 - **Efficient State Management and Caching** using local and session storage to optimize performance and reduce redundant data fetching.
 - **Responsive Design and User Interaction Handling** to ensure alerts are accessible and user-friendly across various devices and screen sizes.
 - **Advanced User Targeting** based on user properties and group membership.